OlgaLyevi/twelveappssupport/support_gymplaterloader.md

 When enabled, the app rounds down to the nearest weight that can be loaded using available plates.

 ### Does the app work offline?
 Yes.
-Gym Plate Loader works completely offline.
+Gym Plate Loader works completely offline for all calculations.

 ---

 ## Privacy
-Gym Plate Loader does not require an account and does not collect personal data.
+Gym Plate Loader does not require account creation and does not collect personal information such as your name or email address.

+The app uses **analytics** to understand general usage patterns and improve functionality.
+This data is anonymized and is not used to identify individual users.

+For more details, please refer to the full **Privacy Policy**.

 ---